 USDOT also examined whether different populations of motor vehicle types might be involved in more incidents at private crossings than at public crossings (Figure 9).
-According to RAIRS GXIS data, between 1997 and 2006, the highest numbers of incidents at private crossings involved truck-trailers and automobiles.
-During that same time period, the majority of incidents at public crossings involved automobiles.
+According to RAIRS GXIS data, between 1997 and 2006, the highest numbers of

 Figure 9.
 Number of Incidents by Roadway User Type, 1997-2006